Courtesy of Shutterstock

 Sometimes it’s worth the investment in comfort or premium economy seats.
 If my flight is longer than four hours, I often spend the $50 or more to select a premium seat.
 However, if the flight does not look to be full, I’ll wait until the day of my flight in the hopes that a kind gate agent will upgrade me for free.
 The longest flight I ever endured in economy was 14 hours (from New York to Tokyo), but my wife and I at least finagled an emergency exit row on a Boeing 787 (see above, regarding asking persistently and politely).

-It may seem obvious, but learning how to earn and deploy airline points is the ticket to more comfortable travel for tall travelers.
+It may seem obvious, but learning how to earn and deploy airline points is the ticket to more comfortable travel for tall travelers—as well as to the hope of getting any decent sleep.
 Save your points for business or first-class seats on long-haul flights.
 And get smart; there are plenty of excellent resources focused on how to maximize your points.
 Flying in business or first class is not only in the purview of the rich or Insta-famous traveler.

 Ultimately, if armed with some practice, politeness, and good luck, there is a very real possibility that tall travelers can have a comfortable flying experience.